-Reese’s Peanut Butter Cup Cookies are loaded with both chocolate chips and mini Reese’s cups, you can’t go wrong with this absolutely tasty cookie recipe!
+Peanut Butter Cup Cookies are loaded with chocolate chips and mini Reese’s cups; you can’t go wrong with this absolutely tasty cookie recipe!

-There’s simply something about that fresh-baked taste of chocolate chips slightly melted all within a delicious cookie.
+There’s simply something about that fresh-baked taste of chocolate chips slightly melted within a delicious cookie.

-While chocolate chip cookies are delightful, cookies with peanut butter cups tend to delight my senses a bit deeper.
-It is my favorite candy after all!
+While chocolate chip cookies are delightful, cookies with peanut butter cups delight my senses a bit deeper.
+It is my favorite candy, after all!

-One of my favorite candies is Reese’s Peanut Butter Cups, so I figured why not create a recipe for these Reese Peanut Butter Cup Cookies?
+One of my favorite candies is Reese’s Peanut Butter Cups, so I figured, why not create this peanut butter cup cookies recipe?

-You’ll be pleasantly surprised at how tasty these cookies with peanut butter cups taste and will soon be whipping this recipe up as a large batch to freeze for future enjoyment.
+You’ll be pleasantly surprised at how tasty these cookies with miniature peanut butter cup are, and you will soon be whipping this recipe up as a large batch to freeze for future enjoyment.

-Like I said I love a normal chocolate chip cookie but when you mix chocolate and peanut butter together you have yourself a handheld piece of heaven.
+As I said, I love a normal chocolate chip cookie, but when you mix chocolate and peanut butter together, you have yourself a handheld piece of Heaven, simply a perfect cookie.

-With easy ingredients, you will have no time making a batch!
-They come together quickly and they go down even faster, trust me you are going to want to try this one.
+With simple ingredients, you will have no time making up a batch of these Peanut Butter Cup Cookies!
+They come together quickly, and they go down even faster, trust me, you are going to want to try this one.

 Some of my other favorite cookie recipes we have on our site include: M&M Chocolate Chip Peanut Butter Cookies, S’mores Cookies and Mini Monster Cookies.